 Regarding human resources management duties, the BO oversees personnel actions that support the full employee life cycle.
 For example, recruitment, contracting, hiring, and onboarding; compensation which may include salary or wages, benefits and leave administration, stipend (special pays), workplace accommodations or other employee relations considerations based on University policies and procedures, employee recognition programs and awards, annual reviews, education tuition waivers, campus learning and development offerings, retirements or resignations and related leave payouts due to separations, and a host of faculty-specific programs and options supported by University, division or college policies and procedures.

 The BO assists with the development and updating of the college’s Resilience Planner business continuity plan as a risk management shared responsibility with leaders.
 The BO ensures the planning for staff-related professional development and training to: a) continually advance role- and team-based proficiency levels; b) develop cross-functional capability between roles; c) ensure business administration service continuity (including vacancy coverage); d) implement targeted initiatives for continuous improvement (college-specific or adoptions on behalf of division or campus); and, e) succession planning for key roles.

-• Experience in Human Resources compliance with recruitment and selection policies, procedures, and software.
+Experience relating to Human Resources policies, procedures and software.

-• Experience in audit, compliance, project management and risk management are preferred.
+Experience in audit, compliance, project management and risk management is preferred.

 06/01/2021Special Notes to Applicants: